Capgemini-Korea-Public/CT-Scan-Analyzer/README.md

 ## 5. Open the project in Unity.

-## 6. Ensure all necessary dependencies are installed.

-## 7. Run the application and start interacting with CT scan data using voice commands.
+## 6. Run the application and start interacting with CT scan data using voice commands.

 # Contributing
 We welcome contributions to the CT-Scan-Analyzer project.
 Please feel free to submit issues, fork the repository, and send pull requests.